tigthor/kokocrypt/README.md

 See the [kokomo-backend-integration.ts](./examples/kokomo-backend-integration.ts) file for a complete example of integrating with Kokomo Backend.

+## Runtime notes for Next.js

+- Server-side encryption/decryption must run on the Node.js runtime due to `sodium-native`.
+- Avoid Next.js Edge runtime for server encryption.
+Client-side usage is fully browser compatible via `libsodium-wrappers`.
+- If you must use Edge, restrict to client-side operations or proxy to a Node API route.

 ## Development

 - Run tests: `npm test`